ekmartinez/Linux_Notes/Security/README.md

 --daq-dir = location of daq (for some reason throws error if not included).

--A = In this case alert_fast but it can be started in log mode.
+-A = Specifies Alert mode. (alert_fast, alert_full, etc)

--R = This flag is used to use a specifi rules file.
+-R = This flag is used to use a specify a rules file.
 (Usefull when analyzing pcap files)

 -T = Test configuration file.

+-l = Specifies location of logs.

+## Encrypted DNS

 ## Virtual Private Network